josephwoodward/Serilog-Sinks-Loki/README.md

 - Formats and batches log entries to Loki via HTTP
 - Ability to provide global Loki log labels
 - Comes baked with an HTTP client, but your own can be provided
+- Provides contextual log labels

 Coming soon:

-- Ability to provide contextual log labels
 - Write logs to disk in the correct format to send via Promtail
 - Send logs to Loki via HTTP using Snappy compression